AndersMunch/wxdo/README.rst

        but = wx.Button(self, -1, "Press me")
        but.Bind(wx.EVT_BUTTON, self.OnButton)
    @aslong.task
-   async def OnButton(..
+   async def OnButton(self, event):
+       ...

-then a background worker thread is created (when necessary) for `self`, the panel (not for the button).
+then a background worker thread is created (when necessary) for `self`, the panel (not for the button), when the event handler is called.
 All event handlers on the same panel share the same thread.
 You can start multiple long-running tasks: If an event with a long-running task is triggered while another long-running task is still running, then they take turns running their background code, so that only one tasks background code is running at any time.

-Background code can run concurrently, though: The background code for one associated wx object runs concurrently with the background code for a different associated wx object, as they each have their own thread.
+Background code can run concurrently, though: The background code with one associated wx object runs concurrently with the background code for a different associated wx object, as they each have their own background worker thread.

 Cleanup